materiaraiding/materiaraiding-old/_ultimate/fru.md

 {% include raidplan.html title="P2 - Diamond Dust" link="https://raidplan.io/plan/h521rrvlPhF-ajjp" %}

-After flashbanging your monitor, Shiva will rise into the air and spawn 2 large AOEs opposite eachother on the edge of the arena.
+After spawning a clone of her self, and flashbanging your monitor, Shiva will rise into the air and spawn 2 large AOEs opposite eachother on the edge of the arena.
+(clarification on clone here)

+These will be followed by another 6 AOEs that fill the edge of the arena but only the first 2 are important and the rest can be ignored.

 Looking from NW to E, the AOE that is in this quadrant will become **relative North**.

 Either DPS or Supports will then be marked by 4 purple (name) AOEs that will spawn a star shaped AOE after a delay.
+Theses AOEs should always be placed on intercardinals when facing relative North.

 Our goal in this mechanic is to place these AOE markers in specific positions such that we form safe spots within relative North and relative South.

 Shiva will then cast 1 of 2 abilities:

 **Axe Kick/Cleave**: Shiva will do a large AOE, reaching to the outside ring of the arena.
 **Scythe Kick/Reap**: Shiva will do a small donut AOE, the safespot being half way between the center and the inner-most ring

 (images for both)